phaserjs/phaser/README.md

 * GameObject.revive will now set the health amount to 100 instead of 1, bringing it in-line with the `maxHealth` default value.
 * Moved the Sound.disconnect after the Sound.stop call in Web Audio (#2280)
 * BitmapData.drawGroup can now handle drawing Emitters and BitmapText objects that are part of the Group.
+* SoundManager.setTouchLock is no longer set if `SoundManager.noAudio` is true, or if the PhaserGlobal setting `disableAudio` is true (thanks @bcjordan #2206)

 ### Bug Fixes